bczhc/some-tools/README.md

 ## Configure SDK path

-Define SDK path in "local.properties" file (create if not exist).
-Add line "sdk.dir=SDK_PATH" (repleace `SDK_PATH` to your Android SDK path) to "local.properties".
+Define SDK path in "local.properties" file at the project root directory (create if not exist).
+Add line "sdk.dir=SDK_PATH" (repleace `SDK_PATH` to your Android SDK path) to this configuration file.

-The Android SDK must contain NDK, try running `./gradlew` to check, and it's expected to print messages like below:
+The Android SDK needs to contain NDK, try running `./gradlew` to check, and it's expected to print messages like below:

 ```
 ...